NOAA-OWP/topmodel/params/README.md

  This code was tested in linux

 # Software Requirements:
- TauDEM (which requires gdal, mpiexec,... see https://github.com/dtarb/TauDEM) python if the TWI histogram per basin will be created.
+1) TauDEM (which requires gdal, mpiexec,... see https://github.com/dtarb/TauDEM)
+2) Python if the TWI histogram per basin will be created.
 Anaconda distribution was used but is not a requirement.
 The following libraries are used in python:
+ 	- osgeo (gdal,ogr)
+ 	- numpy
+ 	- agparse
- 	-
+ 	- pandas

- curl to download the data
+3) Curl to download the HAND DEM data

 ## Usage
-Edit the workflow_hand_twi_giuh.env file.
+1) Edit the workflow_hand_twi_giuh.env file.
 This file contains all parameters for the runs, including HUC06, path to the hydrofabrics, and environmental variabels for TAUDEM and gdal
-Run: source workflow_hand_twi_giuh.sh
+2) Run: source workflow_hand_twi_giuh.sh

 # Data Requirements:
 hydrofabrics if the TWI histogram per basin will be created The HUC06 of the area covered by the watershed
-If the polygons in the hydrofabric covers multiple HUC06, all HUC06 can be specified in the "env" file
+If the polygons in the hydrofabric covers multiple HUC06, all HUC06 can be specified in the "workflow_hand_twi_giuh.env" file

 ## Open source licensing info